Model Slicing for Supporting Complex Analytics with Elastic Inference Cost and Resource Constraints: MODEL SLICING

-We aim to provide a general training scheme for neural networks to support on-demand workload with elastic inference cost.
-More specifically, the target is to enable the neural network to produce prediction within prescribed computational resources budget for each input instance, and meanwhile maintain the accuracy.
+We aim to provide a general training scheme for neural networks to support on-demand workloads with elastic inference costs.
+More specifically, the target is to enable the neural network to produce prediction within a prescribed computational resource budget for each input instance, and meanwhile maintain the accuracy.

 Existing methods of model compression, model ensemble and anytime prediction models can partially address this problem, but each has its limitations.
 Model compression methods such as \textit{network slimming}~\cite{liu2017learning} which compresses channel width each layer, produce efficient models while they typically take longer training time for iterative pruning and retraining, and more importantly, have no control over resources required during inference.
 Model ensemble methods, e.g., the ensemble of varying depth or width networks, support inference time resources control by scheduling the model for the immediate prediction task.
 However, deploying an ensemble of the models multiply the amount of disk storage and memory consumption; further, scheduling of these models is a non-trivial task to the system in deployment.
 Many works~\cite{huang2017multi,hu2019learning,mcintosh2018recurrent} instead exploit intermediate features for faster approximate prediction.
 For instance, Multi-Scale DenseNet~\cite{huang2017multi} (MSDNet) inserts multiple classifiers into the model and thus supports anytime prediction by early-exit on a classifier.